coder/coder-jetbrains-toolbox/README.md

 1. Start Toolbox
 2. From Toolbox hexagonal menu icon go to `Settings -> Proxy`
-3. There are two options, to use system proxy settings or to manually configure the proxy details
+3. There are two options, to use system proxy settings or to manually configure the proxy details.
 4. If we go manually, add `127.0.0.1` to the host and port `8080` for HTTP/HTTPS or `1080` for SOCKS5.
 5. Before authenticating to the Coder deployment we need to tell the plugin where can we find mitmproxy certificates.
 In Coder's Settings page, set the `TLS CA path` to `~/.mitmproxy/mitmproxy-ca-cert.pem`